seanhorgan98/cryptocurrency/timelog.md

 Researching consensus 2 hours
 Re-evaluating whole project structure.

+28/01/20
+Updated documentation
+Created data structure for storing node network Cleaned up code
+Improved network generation

 Deciding which consensus algorithm to go with (PoW) Raft?
 Is each main a node?
 Add unit test to replace chain function.
-Perform double spend checks at nodes perform transaction validation checks on new blocks wallet must be linked to node when created
+Perform double spend checks at nodes perform transaction validation checks on new blocks wallet must be linked to node when created fixing double (quadrouple) spending problem number of double spends for evaluation inputs for transactions are not updating correctly always staying the same.
+Before it even reaches Transaction.java so must occur in wallet Block sending 0 earlier on in the process.
+(Currently blocked in processTransaction Might actually have been a feature not a bug lol.

 Notes for future work:
     - Nodes expiring, going offline.
+    - bitcoin scripts

 Notes for evaluation:
     - Running with transactions added in main class works but future work could involve an environment to add in transactions while running

+    - Decided not to add incentive as all nodes will always be honest
+    - Nodes currently do store every single transaction not just block hashs

+Notes for background work/design
+    - Mention what a node is
+    - Mention sybil attacks
+    - Maybe mention that it is all command line not GUI

+18/02
+4 hours finished writing abstract. planned and started introduction.
+Read HoF

+20/02
+2 hours reading HoF, started introduction

+22/02
+3 hours writing introduction

+25/02
+2 hours starting writing the background section

+26/02
+2 hours writing bitcoin white paper part of background.

+27/02
+1 hour finishing bitcoin white paper background section.
+2 hours writing book background section and creating analysis structure.

+1/03
+2 hours tidying up intro and background

+2/03
+3 hour completing requirements section

+3/03
+1 hour finishing requirements and planning design section

+4/03
+1 hour updating documentation

+11/03
+1 hour planning design

+14/03
+1 hour starting design section (transactions and overview)

+16/03
+1 hour working on the design section

+17/03
+2 hour design section

+18/03
+3 hours working on design section

+19/03
+1 hour implementation planning
+1 hour planning extra sections for design

+20/03
+1 hour more implementation planning

+21/03
+30 mins adding section to design
+1 hour starting implementation section (Software development process)

+22/03
+2 hours proof reading work done so far
+1 hour writing StringUtil implementation section
+1 hour writing blockchain implementation section

+23/03
+1 hour added testing section for implementation

+24/03
+1 hour adding nearby nodes section and some writing on tests 2 hours filling out more sections in implementation (Full process)

+27/03
+1 hour planning evaluation section